kanmi-idris/cd0157-Server-Deployment-and-Containerization/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.

+## The environment variable JWT_SECRET that is needed to run the app is correctly set HERE

+JWT_SECRET='myjwtsecret'
+LOG_LEVEL=DEBUG